bordin89/ICB_docker/README.md

 ## The input and the output

-The input: your sequences in a single multiFASTA file.
+The input: your sequences in a single multiFASTA file.### EACH FASTA HEADER NEEDS TO BE EITHER IN A UNIPROT OR GENBANK FORMAT!!

 The output: DataTables to browse your data (example: http://pvcbacteria.org/mywiki/pipeline-tables/Blastopirellula_marina.html),